VeraE/phd-thesis/README.md

 # Wave Field Synthesis in a listening room, PhD thesis
-This repository contains additional material for the PhD thesis "Wave Field Synthesis in a listening room" by Vera Erbes.
+This repository contains additional material for the PhD thesis "Wave Field Synthesis in a listening room" by Vera Erbes, sorted by chapter.

 ## Software requirements
 * **Matlab**:\